RedPitaya/Documentation/appsFeatures/applications/marketplace/impedance.rst

 .. figure:: 300px-LCR_100K.png
 .. figure:: 300px-LCR_1M.png

-The Impedance Analyzer application can be used without the LCR Extension module using manual setting of the shunt resistor.
+The Impedance Analyzer application can be used without the LCR Extension module using the manual setting of the shunt resistor.
 This option is described below.

 .. note::